When Don Henley Revealed That Deacon Frey, Glenn’s Son, Was Joining Eagles

 Watch Glenn and Deacon Frey, along with Don Was and his son Henry, performing in 2010

 After the Classic East and West festivals, Eagles resumed touring that fall, and have continued to tour with the revised lineup.
-When they do, tickets are available at Ticketmaster and StubHub.
+Tickets for their farewell tour are available at Ticketmaster and StubHub.

 Best Classic Bands Staff